 Middle East and North Africa

-In addition to elections programming, IFES also works extensively on inclusion across the MENA region.
-IFES programming in Lebanon brings together civil society organizations working with women, people with disabilities, refugees, LGBTQ people, youth and people living in the socio-economic fringes of society, to jointly advocate for meaningful civic and political participation.
-Similarly, IFES works extensively with Libya’s first and only Electoral Access Working Group, composed of members of disabled people’s organizations and disability activists, to raise awareness about the rights of Libyans with disabilities.
-IFES’ past work in Syria supported the creation of the Musharaka forum to bring together women, youth, people with disabilities and the broader Syrian community to create a shared platform for raising awareness of democratic processes and principles.
+In addition to elections programming, IFES works extensively to promote inclusion across the MENA region.
+In Lebanon, IFES gathers civil society organizations working with women, people with disabilities, refugees, LGBTQ people, youth and people living in the socio-economic fringes of society, to jointly advocate for meaningful civic and political participation.
+Similarly, IFES supports Libya’s first and only Electoral Access Working Group, composed of members of disabled people’s organizations and activists to raise awareness about the rights of Libyans with disabilities.
+Finally, working with leaders from the Deaf community, IFES developed lexicons of electoral and political terms in Arabic sign language to improve access to information for Deaf voters, which have been introduced in Libya, Tunisia and Morocco.

 With the trend of democratic backsliding accelerating across the region, IFES continues to work with state institutions, civil society and election management bodies to strengthen democratic resilience to these challenges and ensure that citizens have the opportunity to play a meaningful role in their country’s future.
 In the MENA region, IFES has received funding from the United States Agency for International Development, the United States Department of State, the United Kingdom Foreign, Commonwealth and Development Office, the Swiss Agency for Development and Cooperation, the German Federal Foreign Office, the French Ministry of Europe and Foreign Affairs and Global Affairs Canada.